 THE ABANDONED BOTTLING PLANT

 In 1957 the source for Duk’Eau bottled mineral water was discovered.
 Not much later they built this bottle plant besides the source.
 The factory was abandoned when it was irreparable damaged.
-Eventually the building was demolished after the ground was sold.
+Eventually, the building was demolished after the ground was sold.

 It was in 1957 that Mr. Dukerts, an industrialist from Verviers, discovered a spring in his property located near the city Francorchamps, at a place called Les Favanges.
 The factory site was built very close to the Circuit de Spa-Francorchamps.

 In 1980 the plant bottled 18 thousand bottles of mineral water a day.
-Later the flourishing company was sold to Iranian businessmen Abbas Bayat, then chairman of football club Sporting Charleroi.
+Later, the flourishing company was sold to Iranian businessmen Abbas Bayat, then chairman of football club Sporting Charleroi.
 The wealthy investor was also owner of another five beverage plants.

 The collapsed Duk’Eau factory was eventually demolished in 2018.
 It was replaced two years later by a factory producing luxury sockets and switches.
 I took these photos of Duk’Eau in 2017, shortly before the building was demolished.
-More drinks related abandonments can be found here.
+More drink related abandonments can be found here.